pubkey/rxdb/docs-src/rx-document.md

 ```

 ### remove()
 This removes the document from the collection.
+Notice that this will not purge the document from the store but set `_deleted:true` like described in the [pouchdb-docs](https://pouchdb.com/guides/updating-deleting.html#deleting-documents) in option 3.
 ```js
 myDocument.remove();
 ```